Syax19/Calculators/README.md

-# Widget
+# Calculators
 Hello!
-Here I provide some widgets!\
+Here I provide some calculators!\
 Be my guest!